erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 z_2 = & z_1 - l_2 \cdot \cos(\theta_{21}) \\
 \end{align}

-This conversion does not take the rotation of the second mass around the axis of the link $\theta_{23}$ into account.

 The Langrangian can once again be determined from the kinetic and potential energies:

 \begin{align}